API Reference

 Kameleoon.API.Data

-This module provides methods for setting custom data to track customer or visit characteristics.
-It also includes data management methods for retrieving and writing data in Kameleoon's unified LocalStorage.
+This module provides methods to set custom data for tracking customer or visit characteristics.
+It also includes data management methods to retrieve and write data in Kameleoon's unified LocalStorage.

 readLocalData